fqj102/AutohotkeyVimExt/README.md

 # AutohotkeyVimExt
-in windows control to capslock  , visual mode use other language then did't not ,solve this probrem
+in windows control to capslock  , visual mode use other language then did not move ,solve this probrem

 ## 1. NOT ENG TO ENG START